HybridProgrammer/WorkdayWSClient/README.md

 While the project is written in Groovy any Java (JDK) language can load the class files (Jar) and use the objects.

 ## Examples
-Finding an Acadmeic Appointee by WID
+Finding an Academic Appointee by WID

 ```$xslt
 String wid = "0111d20206d2015222b0a3d7f08a15df"